dwgb93/TEI_WildfireSpread/README.md

 ## Data-Collection

-By accessing the remote sensing technologies, Moderate Resolution Imaging Spectroradiometer (MODIS), Gridded Surface Meteorological Dataset (GRIDMET), Visible Infrared Imaging Radiometer Suite (VIIRS), and Shuttle Radar Topography Mission (SRTM); and combining the data using Google Earth Engine, the dataset consists of 11 environmental features:
+By accessing the remote sensing technologies and combining the data via Google Earth Engine (GEE), the dataset consists of 11 environmental features:
 * energy release component (fire strength)
 * elevation
 * drought